demisto/content/Packs/Logzio/Integrations/Logzio/Logzio_description.md

 6. **Filter by rule severity** - You can test your filter on [this page](https://app.logz.io/#/dashboard/security/rules/rule-definitions?).
 Make sure you’re logged into your Logz.io Security account.

-7. **First-time retroactive fetch** - Fetches rules that triggered before the integration was established.
+7. **First fetch time range** - Fetches rules that triggered before the integration was established.
 This is a one-time retroactive fetch.
 Valid format:  <number> <time unit> in minutes/hours/months/years.
 E.g., 12 hours, 7 days (with a space).

 8. **Max. number of incidents fetched per run** - The maximum number of incidents returned per query is configurable, but capped at 50.